getappmap/appmap-js/docs/navie-reference/navie-bring-your-own-model-examples.md

 ## OpenAI

 **Note:** We recommend configuring your OpenAI key using the code editor extension.
 Follow the [Bring Your Own Key](/docs/using-navie-ai/bring-your-own-model.html#configuring-your-openai-key) docs for instructions.
+The configuration options below are for advanced users.

 Only `OPENAI_API_KEY` needs to be set, other settings can stay default: